Easy Emergency Preparedness: Backup Power

 Preparing for Power Outages

 Given the increasing likelihood and duration of outages, investing in backup power solutions is no longer a luxury but a necessity.
-Products like the Lion Energy Safari Solar Generator offer a clean, quiet, and reliable way to keep essential devices running during an emergency.
+Products like the Lion Energy Safari Solar GeneratorĀ offer a clean, quiet, and reliable way to keep essential devices running during an emergency.

-Solar generators are especially valuable because they donât rely on fuel, which can be hard to obtain during a crisis.
-For most outages, the Safari will be all you need (it can power medical devices, power tools, lights, charge electronics, and even run your refrigerator).Â
+For most outages, the Safari will be all you need (it can power medical devices, power tools, lights, charge electronics, run your TV or refrigeratorā€”it even has a 30AMP outlet for powering your RV).

-The best part about being prepared for an outage is that these units are meant to be usedâkeep them plugged in and use as a UPS, take them camping, to tailgate parties, outdoor events (remote movie night anyone?), and more.
-Having the freedom of portable, renewable energy is a great way to be prepared, enjoy peace of mind, and potentially even save a life in an emergency.
+The best part about being prepared for an outage with solar is that these units are meant to be usedā€”keep them plugged in and use them as a battery backup in the home office full-time, then take them camping, to tailgate parties, outdoor events (remote movie night anyone?), and more.